mbeccuti/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 ### Target audience
-This course is aimed at provide to bioinformaticians and computer sciences the basic information to assemble docker images and use them.
+This course is aimed at providing to bioinformaticians and computer scientists the basic information to assemble docker images and use them.
 <br>

 ### Course prerequisites
-The participants will need to have basic shell scripting knowledge and basic experience in a scripting language, e.g. R or Python, or others.
+The participants will need to have basic shell scripting knowledge and basic experience in a scripting language, e.g. R,  Python, or others.
 <br>

 ### Learning objectives